 Home Decorating for Christmas

 Every year I say I’m not going to overdo my holiday decorating.
-This year I almost made that promise because I brought out all my holiday pillows and throws, my large Santa print, and some candles.
+This year I almost made that promise because I brought out all my holiday pillows and throws, and some candles.
 The tree was already up and the house looked pretty much decorated.
 I realized I hadn’t even opened one Christmas tote from under the house yet.
 Less is more sometimes.

 I did end up opening the totes because we wanted to decorate the tree, but I’m happy to say I didn’t use all the home-decorating stuff.
 My secret is always adding live cedar garland, lots of fairy lights, candles, and holiday pillows and throws.